 The overall dimensions and clearances required for piers and wharves are dependent on characteristics of the ships to be berthed and the support services provided.
-Comprehensive information on all U.S. Navy ships is found in the following locations:
+Comprehensive information on all U.S. Navy ships is found in the following locations or by contacting NAVFAC ATLANTIC - Engineering Criteria & Programs: